Here is an in-depth look at Vitamin C for guinea pigs.

 - Oxidative damage to lipids and proteins in the brain.

-- Scurvy, which is potentially fatal.
-In scurvy, vitamin C is kept by the brain for the neurons to function, and eventual death from the disease is likely due to lack of vitamin C for the synthesis of collagen in the body’s cells.
-Collagen is an important structural component of blood vessels, tendons, ligaments, and bone.
+- Scurvy (read more here), which is potentially fatal.
+In scurvy, vitamin C is kept by the brain for the neurons to function, and eventual death from the disease is likely due to a lack of vitamin C for the synthesis of collagen in the body’s cells.
+Collagen is an important structural component of blood vessels, tendons, ligaments, and bones.

 - Connective tissue weakness